Skip to main content

 4. Art Institute of Chicago Summer Internship

 For students who are passionate about art, an internship at the Art Institute of Chicago is an ideal opportunity.
-Interns collaborate with peers to assist with workshops, gallery tours, and workshops, all while exploring the museum’s comprehensive collections, meeting local artists, and building critical job skills.
+Interns collaborate with peers to assist with workshops, gallery tours, and other events, all while exploring the museum’s comprehensive collections, meeting local artists, and building critical job skills.

 Students must be at least 16 years old by the start of the internship and can apply through After School Matters.